 Minnesota State Accessible Document Reference Guide: Office 2013 (PDF)

 The Office of Accessibility offers a reference guide for the creation of accessible Word, PowerPoint, and Excel documents.
-A reference guide for Office 2010 documents (PDF) is also available.

 Microsoft Word Accessibility Quick Card (PDF)